About Me

 BIOGRAPHY

-Prof. Pedro Saffi is a Professor of Financial Economics at CJBS and the Director of its Master of Finance program.
+Prof. Pedro Saffi is a Professor of Finance at CUNEF in Madrid, Spain.
+He was a Professor of Financial Economics at the University of Cambridge between 2011 and 2025 and the Director of its Master of Finance program.
 He obtained his PhD in Finance from London Business School in 2007 and was an Assistant Professor of Finance at IESE in Spain between 2007 and 2011.
-Prior to that, a MSc. in Economics from Fundação Getulio Vargas (2002) and a BA in Economics from IBMEC Business School (1999), both in Rio de Janeiro, Brazil.
+Before that, an MSc. in Economics from Fundação Getulio Vargas (2002) and a BA in Economics from IBMEC Business School (1999), both in Rio de Janeiro, Brazil.

 His research focuses on topics such as security lending markets; short selling; and limits to arbitrage.
-He regularly presents his work in the top academic conferences and contributed with articles to the popular press.
-He has published his work in the top Finance journals in the world, like the Journal of Finance, the Review of Financial Studies, Management Science, and the JFQA.
-In 2012 he was awarded one of the Q Group’s research awards, in 2013 and 2018 an award by Inquire Europe, and in 2015 the NAC & Blackrock Global Challenge for Innovation in Corporate Governance prize and one of the 2015 Crowell prizes given by PanAgora Asset Management.
+He regularly presents his work in the top academic conferences and contributes articles to the popular press.
+He has published his work in top Finance journals worldwide, including the Journal of Finance, the Review of Financial Studies, Management Science, and the JFQA.
+In 2012, he received a Q Group research award.
+In 2013 and 2018, he was honored with an award by Inquire Europe.
+In 2015, he won the NAC & Blackrock Global Challenge for Innovation in Corporate Governance prize and one of the 2015 Crowell prizes, presented by PanAgora Asset Management.

-His professional experience includes working as a consultant to Mondrian Investment Partners, as a corporate valuation expert for the United Nation's Permanent Court of Arbitration, for real estate companies and for pharmaceutical companies.
-He also serves in the advisory board of a hedge fund that uses machine learning methods to trade cryptocurrencies.
+His professional experience includes working as a consultant to Mondrian Investment Partners, as a corporate valuation expert for the United Nations' Permanent Court of Arbitration, consulting companies, and for real estate and pharmaceutical companies.